Comments Off on Connie Thiessen fonds, 2020, 5 cm.

 Cornelius Regehr fonds, 1894, 1979-1993, 3 cm.

 Numerous relatives remained in the Soviet Union and, for many years, those living in Canada had only very limited contact with those still living in the Soviet Union.
-That increased dramitically after 1979 when it also became possible for some family members to leave the Soviet Union and find new homes in Germany.
+That increased dramatically after 1979 when it became possible for family members to communicate more freely with relatives in Canada.
+Many eventually left the Soviet Union and established new homes in Germany.

 Scope and Content